Madame de La Fayette: Family

 Her baptism took place March 18, 1634 in the Church of Saint-Sulpice.
-Her godfather was Urbain de Maillé-Brézé, Marshal of France, and her godmother was Marie-Madelaine de Vignerot, lady Combalet, later Duchess of Aiguillon, a niece of Richelieu.
+Her godfather was Urbain de Maillé-Brézé, Marshal of France, and her godmother was Marie-Madeleine de Vignerot, lady Combalet, later Duchess of Aiguillon, a niece of Richelieu.

 Her marriage took place in the Church of Saint-Sulpice.

 She is buried in the Church of Saint-Sulpice.

 Marie-Madeleine had two younger sisters: